mccurdyc/goblogs/docker-multi-stage-builds/1516462786-docker-multi-stage-builds.md

 stockx/hello                          latest              49b293df7e71        9 hours ago         734MB
 ```

-Note that the size of the image will be approximately 730MB.
+Note that the size of the image is around 730MB.
 We will use this number
 as a point of comparison later, so keep it in mind.

 ### What is the Difference Between a Docker Image and a Container?

 While this post will not go into detail on the topic of the differences between
 a Docker image and container, the high-level concept is that a container is a running
 instance of an image.
+To start a container and map the container ports to your
-To start a container, use the following command:
+local machine, use the following command:

 ```
 $ docker run -p 8080:8080 stockx/hello